 Transforming green beans into the aromatic coffee we love depends on one vital piece of equipment – the coffee roaster.

-But how much do you know about the history of the coffee roaster?
+But how much do you know about the history of the machine?
 Why is it designed in the way it is, and how has it changed throughout history?
 Read on to learn more about how the roaster was developed.

 Lee este artículo en español Descubriendo la Historia de la Tostadora de Café